digitalrebar/provision/doc/arch/server.rst

 Design Restrictions
 -------------------

-Since Digital Rebar Provision is part of the larger Digital Rebar system, it's scope is limited to handling DHCP and Provisioning actions.
-Out of band management to control server flow or configure firmware plus other management features will be handled by other Digital Rebar services.
+Digital Rebar Provision is intended to be a focused provisioning service that does not by design provide complex orchestration of application services.
+Simple per-Machine Workflow is implemented allowing for per-Machine provisioning.

+DRP can be driven by other complex orchestration systems with integrations or plugins.
+For example, DRP has been (or is currently under development) integrated with Device42, OpsRamp, and StackStorm.

 .. _rs_arch_services: